publicarray/Real-time-CRUD/README.md

 gulp
 ```

 A version of bower dependencies are included in `public/lib`.
-These may me out of date but it allows users to get up and running faster.
+These may be out of date but it allows users to get up and running faster.

 ## License
 Copyright 2014 Sebastian Schmidt